- About Us

-Wash your hands often with soap and water before and after eating as well as after attending the toilet
+Wash your hands often with soap and water or alcohol hand rub.

 Avoid contact with others (including touching, kissing, hugging, and other intimate contact)

-If you are asked to wear a surgical face mask, after putting it on to cover your nose and mouth, do not touch the front of the mask and remove it using the ear loops or head straps.
+When you wear a surgical face mask, after putting it on to cover your nose and mouth, do not touch the front of the mask and remove it using the ear loops or head straps.

 Dispose of the used mask into a waste bin and perform hand hygiene with soap and water or alcohol hand rub.

 It is important to practise social distancing to stop or slow the spread of infectious diseases, such as COVID-19.
 The more space between you and others, the harder it is for the virus to spread.

 You should aim to remain 1.5 metres apart at all times.
 If you are required to move closer than 1.5 metres, ensure that the time does not exceed 15 minutes